Braves extend contracts of manager Snitker, GM Anthopoulos - WHIZ News

 “Since he joined the organization, Alex has continued the winning tradition that Braves fans have come to expect,” Braves chairman Terry McGuirk in a statement.

 The 64-year-old Snitker led the Braves to 97 wins last season.
 He is entering his fourth season as manager and his 44th season in the organization.
-He was named interim manager in 2016 before landing the full-time job.
+He was was hired as interim manager in May 2016 when Fredi Gonzalez was fired, and the interim tag was removed that October.
+Atlanta gave him a two-year contract in October 2018 that included a club option for 2021.
 Snitker’s record in the major leagues is 318-292.

 “Winning consecutive division titles illustrates the leadership and impact of Brian and his staff,” Anthopoulos said.